opulo-inc/docs/docs/vision-pipeline-adjustment/4-nozzle-calibration-pipeline.md

 `DetectCirclesHough` is the other commonly edited stage.
 You'll need to experiment with the following adjustments:

-The `param2` parameter adjusts how likely the algorithm will be to detect a circle.
+`param2` adjusts how likely the algorithm will be to detect a circle.

 1. If there are no circles, lower the `param2` setting.
 2. If there are too many circles, raise the `param2` setting.